 The Centurion Ironman Dave Scott was a mid to high-level road bike designed for use in triathlons.
 They were manufactured in Japan between 1985 and 1989.
 Quite a few of these bikes were made so they are pretty easy to find on Craigslist and eBay.
 A Centurion Ironman in good condition can be had for around $300.

-Centurion produces several different versions of the Ironman Dave Scott over the years.
+Centurion produced several different versions of the Ironman Dave Scott over the years.
 The original was made from 1985 to 1986.
 In 1987 the line split into two models called the Master and Expert. with the Expert being the higher range model.
 These were made from 1987 to 1989.
 An Expert Women’s version was produced in 1987.

 Components